jan-carreras/ddia/docs/design/20220110-multi-type-support.md

 ##### Option 2.2: Empty interface + Storage receives Atom objects

-Redis implements it this way: the storage receives the equivalent of `atom` objects and have no oppinion on them.
+Redis implements it this way: the storage receives the equivalent of `atom` objects and have no opinion on them.
 When parsing the client's command it generates automatically a `atom` and always passes a pointer to it thru the entire stack.

 It provides no abstraction between layers, but it might be the most efficient way to implement it.

 * Advantages: Seems to be the most performant and ensures minimum memory copies
-* Disadvantages: Breakes the "storage abstraction", and the main part of the application needs to deal with empty interfaces as a datatype.
+* Disadvantages: Breaks the "storage abstraction", and the main part of the application needs to deal with empty interfaces as a datatype.
 I would try to avoid it for now.
-* Conlusion: I think I'm going to be end up migrating to this as a way to improve performance, but I'll delay it for now
+* Conclusion: I think I'm going to be end up migrating to this as a way to improve performance, but I'll delay it for now

 ##### Option 2.3: Embed all possible types in the `atom`